 Technologists, technicians and technical specialists in this degree program have their careers grounded in fields such as biomedical engineering, information technology, civil, electronics, mechanical, airport operations, aircraft maintenance, avionics and many others.

-Congratulations to TMGT Grads of 2023!
+Congratulations to TMGT Grads of Spring 2023!

 So proud to see some of our graduates celebrate their achievements as they crossed the stage at the March 1st Winter Convocation ceremony.